ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 a connected ledger device.

-This tutorial focuses on stored key usage and leave ledger operation details for the `Mainnet` deploy one, as `Mainnet` operations requires ledger usage, while for `Fuji` it is optional.
+This tutorial focuses on stored key usage and leave ledger operation details for the `Mainnet` deploy one, as `Mainnet` operations requires ledger usage, while for `Fuji` it's optional.

 `Avalanche-CLI` supports the following key operations: